Grape Jam Recipe (No Pectin)

 This post may contain affiliate links, view our disclosure policy for details.

 This grape jam recipe is simple to make.
-It uses seedless grapes which are easy to find, less sugar, and no store-bought pectin.
-This simple grape jam without pectin is also very easy to can and is a great way to preserve grapes!
+It uses seedless grapes, which are easy to find, less sugar, and no store-bought pectin.
+Also included are canning instructions.

 As I was enjoying a delicious bowl of grapes, I was wondering if I could turn them into jam.
 Now, grape jelly is very popular, but grape jam… Not so much.
-I love using the whole fruit so I’m not a huge fan of jellies.
-I was wondering why grape jam was not so popular these days…
+I love using the whole fruit, so I’m not a huge fan of jellies.
+I was wondering why grape jam was not so popular…

 Ingredients…

-Of course, we need grapes.
-You can use any type of seedless grape that you can put your hands on.
-The ones that I used in this recipe are called Raisins Rouges Sans Pe’pins and in the image above, you can see that they have no seeds at all.
-I started with four pounds of seedless red grapes (I found these at the local Walmart).
+• Grapes – use any type of seedless grape that you can put your hands on.
+The ones that I used in this recipe are called Raisins Rouges Sans Pe’pins

 Tools You’ll Need…

-Step 2 – boil the fruit.
+Step two – boil the fruit.
 Add the grapes to the pan and add the sugar.
 Turn the heat to medium-high and start cooking the grapes.

-It will take about 10 minutes for the mixture to start boiling.
-Gently boil for about 10 minutes then lower the heat to medium-low for the rest of the cooking.
+It will take about 10 minutes for the fruit to start boiling.
+Gently boil for about 10 minutes, then lower the heat to medium-low for the rest of the cooking.
 Make sure to stir frequently.

-Step 4 – check if the jam is ready.
+Step four – check if the jam is ready.
 Keep cooking and stirring for another hour or so.
-The time might change depending on how juicy the grapes you used were but it’s usually around an hour to reach gel phase.
-Experienced jam makers will be able to recognize when the jam reaches this stage, if you are not sure, you can use the spoon test to help you…
+The time might change depending on how juicy the grapes you used were, but it’s usually around an hour to reach the gel phase.
+Experienced jam makers will be able to recognize when the jam reaches this stage.
+If you are not sure, you can use the spoon test to help you…

 Once the jam is ready, remove it from the heat and add two teaspoons of vanilla extract, stir it in.
 Your grape jam is ready for canning!